dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/chess.md

 def players_games(
     players: List[str], start_month: str = None, end_month: str = None
 ) -> Iterator[Callable[[], List[TDataItem]]]:

+    # gets a list of already checked(loaded) archives.
+    checked_archives = dlt.current.resource_state().setdefault("archives", [])

+    # The `player_archive` function is called which returns a list of archive URLs.
+    archives = players_archives(players):

+    # The `_get_archive` function retrieves the "games" data from a given URL by sending a GET request.
+    @dlt.defer
+    def _get_archive(url: str) -> List[TDataItem]:
+    ...code...
- # Yields `players` games that happened between `start_month` and `end_month`.
+    # Returns `players` games that happened between `start_month` and `end_month`.
+    return games

+    # enumerate the archives
+    url: str = None
+    for url in archives:
+    # do not allow to download archive again
+    ...code...
+        yield _get_archive(url)

 ```
 `players`: is a list of player usernames for which you want to fetch games.

+`checked_archives = dlt.current.resource_state().setdefault("archives", [])`: initializes a list called "checked_archives" by retrieving "archives" from the current [state](../../general-usage/state) of resources.
+If the "archives" key is not present in the state, it creates the key and assigns an empty list to it.

+ `_get_archive`: function takes a URL as input, sends a GET request to that URL, and returns the "games" data from the response.

 The `players_games` function gets chess games for a group of players during a set time period.
 Provides player usernames and specify start/end month.
-It checks for valid archives within the time range and creates a callable URL for the games.
-The `get_path_with_retry` function fetches their archives using an API request with a `for` loop iterating over a list of players.
 The loop yields the list of archives or an empty list if there are none.

 ### Resource `players_online_status`